nirbhay55/share-memories-blog-app/README.md

 # share-memories-blog-app

-This is a memories sharing app ,where an individual can upload his/her memeories easily and share with others.
+This is a memories sharing app ,where an individual can upload his/her memories easily and share with others.
 With this you can also check others memories and gave them a like.
 This project is based on MERN ( MongoDb , Express, React , NodeJs ) stack.

 <h1> MERN description</h1>